-Procedures Performed on NOMMA's Written Policies and Procedures:
+1. Procedures Performed on NOMMA's Written Policies and Procedures:

-- 1. Obtain and inspect NOMMA's written policies and procedures and observe that they address each of the following categories and subcategories if applicable to public funds and NOMMA's operations: - a) Budgeting, including preparing, adopting, monitoring, and amending the budget.
+- A. Obtain and inspect NOMMA's written policies and procedures and observe whether they address each of the following categories and subcategories if applicable to public funds and NOMMA's operations: - Budgeting, including preparing, adopting, monitoring, and amending the budget.
 Performance: Obtained and read the written policy for budgeting and found it to address all the functions listed above.

-b) Purchasing, including (1) how purchases are initiated; (2) how vendors are added to the vendor list; (3) the preparation and approval process of purchase requisitions and purchase orders; (4) controls to ensure compliance with the public bid law; and (5) documentation required to be maintained for all bids and price quotes.
+Exceptions: There were no exceptions noted. - ii.
+Purchasing, including (1) how purchases are initiated; (2) how vendors are added to the vendor list; (3) the preparation and approval process of purchase requisitions and purchase orders; (4) controls to ensure compliance with the public bid law; and (5) documentation required to be maintained for all bids and price quotes.